OCN-682-UH/Greene/README.md

 Much mahalos for dropping in to see my progress as I further explore data visualization! ^-^

 Kauanoe Greene

-Barton Lab
-Ph.D. in Botany, School of Life Science
+Barton Lab, Ph.D. in Botany, School of Life Sciences

-(808) 861-5523
+(808) 861-5523/ajafaith@hawaii.edu
-ajafaith@hawaii.edu